learn-co-curriculum/angular-what-is-an-expression-readme/README.md

 ## Overview

-Let's take a look at expressions.
-We've used expressions in our labs without even noticing it!
+We've used expressions before in our labs without even noticing it!
+Expressions are what we put inside the curly braces (`{{}}`) inside the DOM - but they can be a lot more powerful than what we have done already.

 ## Objectives